 If you bring a claim for compensation against your employer after having a forklift accident at work, they cannot sack you simply for this reason.
 If they do, and you’ve been employed for more than two years, you may also have a case for unfair dismissal.

-Will I still get paid?
+Will I still get paid after a workplace accident?
 Will I get sick pay?

 If you are injured or ill as a result of a forklift accident at work, it is likely you’ll need to take time off for treatment or to recover.